alisonoc/tensile/README.txt

         II.
 Order data by yield strength (high to low) III.
 Select first row (best combined R2 and yield)
 6. Plot the 'best' dictionary output
+7. Merge UTS_DIC with best dictionary
-7. For all potential slopes between 0 and maximimum (see point 4) in increments of 50 (we assume changes in slope of <50 MPa has negligible effect):
+8. For all potential slopes between 0 and maximimum (see point 4) in increments of 50 (we assume changes in slope of <50 MPa has negligible effect):
     A. Calculate the y-axis intercept (c from equation of line: y=mx+c)
     B. Create array of strains using linspace (1000 elements, stop=final interpolated strain value)
     C. Create array of stresses using equation of line (y=mx+c)